 Celta Vigo, 2015–

-Since his departure from Liverpool in 2014, where at the age of 26 he struggled to secure regular first-team football in an attack that was led by Daniel Sturridge, Luis Suárez Raheem Sterling, and Philippe Coutinho at their collective peak, Iago Aspas has scored more than 100 goals and recorded more 30 assists.
+Since his departure from Liverpool in 2014, where at the age of 26 he struggled to secure regular first-team football in an attack that was led by Daniel Sturridge, Luis Suárez Raheem Sterling, and Philippe Coutinho at their collective peak, Iago Aspas has scored more than 100 goals and recorded more than 30 assists.
 So crucial has he become to Celta Vigo that he has been labelled the “Messi of Moana” in recognition of both his influence and the fact he is from and again lives in the small town of the same name close to Vigo.